 - How do you commute to work?
 (Choices: 1- Car, 2 – Bus, 3 – Train, 4 – Walk, 5 – Other)

 As its name suggests, this question type is used for gathering information about a consumer.
-From their background to income level, demographic questions can provide you with deeper insights into your target market.
+From their background to income level, these simple questions can provide you with deeper insights into your target market.
+They’re also used as screening questions since they can help you to identify the population segments you’re targeting.

 Demographic questions help you understand your target market.
 By collecting customer data, you can identify similarities and differences between different demographics.
 Then, you can make buyer personas and classify them based on who they are or what they do.

-For demographic questions, you have to place yourself in the shoes of your respondents.
-Let’s say you want to survey students and ask about their income.
-They are most likely not earning over $20,000 per year.
-Thus, your response options should range below that amount.
+With every single question that you write, it’s important to place yourself in the shoes of your respondents.
+If you want to ask students about their income, your response options should range below $20,000 per year, because most of them are probably not making more than that.
 But if your respondents are affluent, your choices should have a range higher than $100,000.

 Examples of demographic questions: